NEET/JEE Coaching Scholarship

 Hence, the critical points are 1 and - 1

-Now, by second derivative test
+Now, by the second derivative test

-Hence, 1 is the point of minima and the minimum value is
+Hence, 1 is the point of minima, and the minimum value is

-Hence, -1 is the point of maxima and the maximum value is
+Hence, -1 is the point of maxima, and the maximum value is

 Answer: